slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 This has another obvious benefit apart from removing bad characters as many of you might know from practical experience.

-It obfuscates the shellcode which may hide it's true intentions from some AV/EDR solutions therefore lowering the detection rate on some site like VirusTotal but make no mistake, **AV evasion is not the primary objective of using a shellcode encoder** and it provides no real security to your payload because there's **no encryption happening** which means the encoding is usually trivial to reverse.
+It obfuscates the shellcode which may hide it's true intentions from some AV/EDR solutions therefore lowering the detection rate on some site like VirusTotal but make no mistake, **AV evasion is not the primary objective of using a shellcode encoder** and it provides no real security to your payload because there's **no encryption happening** which means the encoding/obfuscation is usually trivial to reverse.

 Ergo, always use encryption for implant security, AV/EDR evasion and Encoders for a preliminary obfuscation and removing bad characters.
 Ideally, you would want to use both.
 Refer to [Blog Post 7](https://slaeryan.github.io/posts/slae-assignment7-blogpost.html) for a primer on creating your own shellcode crypter.